Proposal lifecycle in the Privacy Sandbox

-For example, FLEDGE is a proposal to support interest-based advertising without cross-site tracking.
-With input from privacy advocates and many industry stakeholders, FLEDGE has evolved from two previous proposals (PIGIN and TURTLEDOVE).
-More than one hundred organizations have joined W3C meetings to help refine the current version, plus over 200 online discussion threads.
+For example, Protected Audience (formerly known as FLEDGE) is a proposal to support interest-based advertising without cross-site tracking.
+With input from privacy advocates and many industry stakeholders, the Protected Audience API has evolved from two previous proposals (PIGIN and TURTLEDOVE).
+More than 100 have joined W3C meetings to help refine the current version, plus over 300 online discussion threads.

 There have also been more than half a dozen other proposals offered by other companies, in the same solution space.
 Through continued collaboration, we hope to define a path forward.

-Not every proposal will go through such an intense incubation period as FLEDGE—some will move much more quickly—but there is a lot of innovation happening.
+Not every proposal goes through such an intense incubation period as Protected Audience—some will move much more quickly—but each API receives input from across the ecosystem.
 These are new ideas and it can take a lot of work to get them right.

 Developers test and share feedback

-We also run origin trials, each of which run for a limited time with a limited population of Chrome users.
-Origin trials are public and open to all developers—you just need to register to opt in your site or service.
-This is your opportunity to try the feature on production traffic and provide feedback on real-world experience.
+Chrome origin trials allow developers to enable a feature for a limited population of Chrome users.
+To participate, developers can register to opt in your site or service.
+This provides you an opportunity to try the feature on production traffic and provide feedback on real-world experience.

 When a feature is initially made available for testing, the focus is generally on functional or technical testing.
 With new code, there is an expectation that contributors will discover and report bugs, as well as provide fixes for those bugs.
 This means the stability and shape of a feature may change quickly in this period.
 Receiving feedback on the integration and developer experience is critical to ensure that debugging and tooling support can be created alongside the feature.

-Success throughout this process depends both on developers doing hands-on testing and being willing to share what they learn.
-We will also be carrying out our own testing through these phases and sharing the results with you through the various individual project channels with regular summaries across the project in our Progress in the Privacy Sandbox blog series and quarterly feedback reports as part of our commitments agreed with the CMA.
+Success in this process depends on developers performing these tests, then sharing what they learn.
+We're also testing, simultaneously throughout each phase, and we share the results through the various individual project channels with regular summaries across the project in our Progress in the Privacy Sandbox blog series and quarterly feedback reports as part of our commitments with the CMA.